owenbrown/eboshi/README.md

+# This is cancelled
+Gitlab Pages provides an excellent way to host websites for free.

+I'm currently using it to host https://owentbrown.com

+By default, it doesn't use a content delivery network, so pages load slower than Eboshi.

+I intended for Eboshi to use AWS Lambda instead of a Docker-based CI/CD pipeline.
+Gitlab makes you wait 45 seconds between deploys.

+## Purpose
 The purpose of the project is to create pretty websites that anyone can update by updates a markdown file in a Git repo.

 This allows teams to collaborate.
 Anyone can view the result in website.